-- 9. Execute the script /etc/loadable to load the driver module. - 10.
+- 9. Execute the /etc/loadable script to load the driver module. - 10.
 Use ifconfig(1) to configure the SunFDDI IP interfaces (nf<inst>).
-The hostname assigned to the IP interface must be entered in the NIS map, or in /etc/hosts on the local machine.
+The host name assigned to the IP interface must be entered in the NIS map, or in /etc/hosts on the local machine.
 Configure the interface using an ifconfig command of the form: